Beginner Spanish

-Beginner Spanish Conversation Topics That Actually Work
+15 Spanish Conversation Topics for Beginners (That Actually Work)

-Beginner Spanish Conversation Topics That Actually Work
+15 Spanish Conversation Topics for Beginners (That Actually Work)

 You've started learning Spanish.
 You can introduce yourself.
 You know some grammar.
 But when you sit down to actually have a conversation, your mind goes blank.
 What do you even talk about?